Lindsey Graham Says Sessions And Trump Relationship 'Beyond Repair'

 He also pointed out that any replacement for Sessions would need to “commit to the Senate and the country as a whole that [special counsel] Robert Mueller will be allowed to finish his job without political interference.”

-He also believes Trump has lost confidence in Sessions.
 “Every president deserves an attorney general they have confidence in.”

 President Trump has also criticized Sessions for recusing himself from Robert Mueller’s investigation into possible ties between Trump’s presidential campaign and Russia.